'If you automatically assume that you understand someone, chances are you won't'

 It wouldn't do to not look his best in public.

-As Christmas drew even closer and December came closer to an end, lessons wound down in difficulty, with some of the Professors giving up on teaching completely, letting their students relax.
+As Christmas drew even closer and December came closer to an end, they were administered in-class tests to gauge their progress.
+Once they were out of the way, their lessons wound down in difficulty, with some of the Professors giving up on teaching completely, letting their students relax.
 Professor Flitwick was the most laid-back as he allowed his class to play games, not pushing anyone to learn with the exception of Harry, who had now mastered his control of 'Incendio', and was still pushing him to learn more charms, so they had started with 'Aguamenti'.
 It was the water conjuring charms, the direct opposite of 'Incendio', and it was apparently much more advanced than anything he had attempted before, so much so that Professor Flitwick had promised to award him an extra twenty points for his house if he managed to master it before the end of the Easter Break.

 Transfiguration and Potions were the only two lessons that continued full-force until the twentieth of December, pushing their students learning forwards, with their final lessons being especially challenging; Potions in particular, as Professor Snape decided that the final Friday would be the ideal day to test what his students had learnt during their first term.